 History provides a useful guide as to how we should manage the national debt.
 Debt has been with the U.S. since the very beginning, with the exception of a brief period under President Andrew Jackson when the national debt was completely paid off.
 However, our current level of debt of nearly 77 percent of the economy is higher than at any time except for World War II and its immediate aftermath.
 As a point of comparison, the historical debt average over the past 50 years has been 41 percent of the economy.

-Unless we change course, we will eclipse the all-time debt high at about the same time a student beginning pre-school now will graduate from high school, and perhaps sooner.
+Unless we change course, we will eclipse the all-time debt high at about the same time a student in kindergarten now will graduate from high school, and perhaps sooner.
 Debt is forecast to near the size of the economy by 2028, but that could be optimistic because it assumes policymakers won’t make things worse in the meantime.

 Founding Fathers like George Washington, Thomas Jefferson, and Alexander Hamilton warned against excessive levels of debt.
 Debt has almost always been with us, but vigilance against extreme debt has been a constant as well.
 We cannot afford to forget that lesson.

 Many students question the usefulness of “Home Ec” until they are living on their own.
 Likewise, the significance of the national debt is not immediately apparent.
 However, large and growing U.S. debt will have a definite impact on families.

 The non-partisan Congressional Budget Office predicts that average income will grow more slowly if national debt continues to rise.
 The average American could stand to lose $55,000 over a 30-year career under this scenario compared to if the debt were on a declining path.
 Moreover, higher interest rates caused by rising debt will make home, auto, and credit card loans more expensive.
 For example, a family with a $300,000 mortgage can expect to pay at least $45,000 more over the course of the mortgage.